 Chop the zucchini, onion and mushrooms while you heat the 1/2 Tbs. of olive oil in a small, heavy saucepan.
 Crush the garlic.
 Sauté the vegetables and garlic until they appear limp, then add the spices and tomato sauce and let simmer while you prepare the eggplant.

 In a gallon resealable bag, crack the egg and add a pinch of salt.
 Squish the egg around until the yolk and white mix.
 Wash the eggplant and remove the stem and trim off the other end.
-Slice the eggplant into /2-inch rounds and drop them in the bag with the egg.
+Slice the eggplant into 1/4-inch rounds and drop them in the bag with the egg.
 Shake well.

 Start heating a tablespoon (or more, to taste) of olive oil in a large, heavy-bottomed frying pan.

 Mix the breading ingredients in a large plastic container with a tight-fitting seal and shake to mix.
 Add the egg-covered eggplant rounds to the container of breading mix and shake well.
+You’ll have enough ‘breading’ mix left over to make another eggplant parmesan dish, or to bread other vegetarian meats.

 Fry the breaded eggplant rounds in the frying pan, turning them when they look golden.
 The ‘breading’ mix won’t stick perfectly to the eggplant, but that’s o.k.